odoo/odoo/doc/webservices/upgrade.rst

 protocol as described in the :ref:`request_sftp_access method
 <upgrade-api-request-sftp-access-method>`

-The diffence is that you'll only be able to download the migrated database.
+The difference is that you'll only be able to download the migrated database.
 No uploading will be possible.

 Your database upgrade request should be in the ``done`` state.